lanl/nuDustC/README.md

 *number_of_size_bins*: The number of size bins.

 ### Control Nucleation and Destruction
-*do_destruction*: 1, if doing destruction, 0 if no destruction.
+*do_destruction*: Set to 1 to enable destruction, 0 to disable.

-*do_nucleation*: 1, if doing nucleation, 0 if no nucleation.
+*do_nucleation*: Set to 1 to enable nucleation, 0 to disable.

 If both are set to '1', both destruction and nucleation are calculated.